brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 # Install instructions

+## Test Files

+Please download a set of test file sthat you'll use for both days 1 and 2 [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)

 ## Mac Setup Instructions

 Macs ship with an application named “Terminal” which is their default command line interface.
 It will work great for this webinar, you may even see me using at some point.